Buying an AR 15 Pistol Grip

 An AR15 grip can be made of various materials or a combination of materials.
 Considerations of weight, durability, and comfort are just some of things that come to mind and with these materials everyone will have a different feel and comfort level.
 The "standard" A2 AR grip is a polymer grip - many people prefer a rubber-coated grip for a little more substance.
 A polymer example is the Troy Battle Ax CQB Pistol Grip for AR-15.
 It is strong and built for CQB action.

 3. Finger grooves/contours

 For a superior grip, a pistol grip with finger grooves and contours is more comfortable and gets in contact with more of your hand to ensure a firmer hold.
-For the most part, these grips are one-fits-all and will work with any hand.
+For the most part, these grips are one-size-fits-all and will work with any hand.
 The Hogue AR-15 Overmolded Pistol Grip with Finger Grooves in mind when picking the one for you.

 4. Storage - for batteries, tools, parts, etc

 If you wan to maximize the usefulness of your grip - consider using it for extra storage space.
 In the field, you might need tools, batteries for your optics, or any other item that might be squeezed in.
 The Hogue AR-15 Pistol Grip w/Samson Field Survival Kit is a cool grip and storage item rolled into one.

 For long range shooters, working with a weapon equipped with a bipod and a palm shelf assists in keeping steady trigger control and relaxes the grip for better shots that land on target.
 The added weight serves as a damper for recoil and resetting for another shot is easier.
 The Ergo Deluxe Tactical Pistol Grip w/ Palm Shelf is made for the AR-15 or AR-10/.308 and it might work for your sniper setup.